Today in Middle Eastern history: the Sykes-Picot Agreement is ratified (1916)

-Though interest in Sykes-Picot has diminished along with the size of ISIS’s “caliphate,” I’d imagine you could find more thinkpieces lamenting the agreement on the internets today than anyone should ever read.
-I sometimes wonder how mortified Mark Sykes and François Georges-Picot would be to know that their most lasting contribution to history is this line they drew, probably without giving it very much thought, that is now blamed for a considerable percentage of the dysfunction of the modern Middle East.
-And some of that blame isn’t entirely fair.
-For one thing, as Michael Collins Dunn points out, when most people talk about “Sykes-Picot” today they’re really using this agreement as shorthand for the whole host of post-World War I agreements that were drawn up among the victorious European allies that arranged for the breakup of the Ottoman Empire, many of which changed what Sykes and Picot were trying to do.
-In fact, the post-war settlement as envisioned by Sykes and Picot supposed to look something like this:
+The flurry of debate over their deal does make me wonder how Sykes and Picot would be to know that their most lasting contribution to history is more or less a line they drew on a map, probably without giving it very much thought, that is now blamed for a considerable percentage of the dysfunction of the modern Middle East.
+For one thing, some of that blame isn’t entirely fair.
+When most people talk about “Sykes-Picot” today they’re really using it as shorthand for the whole host of post-World War I agreements that were drawn up among the victorious European allies that arranged for the breakup of the Ottoman Empire, many of which actually changed what Sykes and Picot were trying to do.
+In fact, the post-war settlement they envisioned was supposed to look something like this:

 Here’s the text of the agreement if you’re interested.

-You don’t see it on that map, but Russia was also supposed to get control of Istanbul while Italy was supposed to get much of southern Anatolia and Greece would have controlled the western Anatolian coast.
-The Hashemites were going to keep ruling the Hejaz (western Arabia) while the Al Saud ruled the Nejd (central Arabia).
+You don’t see it on that map, but based on some of those early negotiations with Russia and Italy, Russia was also supposed to get control of Istanbul while Italy was supposed to get much of southern Anatolia and Greece would have controlled the western Anatolian coast.
+The Hashemites were going to keep ruling the Hejaz (western Arabia) while the Saud family ruled the Nejd (central Arabia).